 2025 401(k) and IRA contribution limits: What you need to know

-Meanwhile, the IRS has announced higher contribution limits for 401(k) plans starting in 2025.
+The IRS has announced higher contribution limits for 401(k) plans starting in 2025.
 The maximum tax-free contribution will rise from $23,000 to $23,500.
 In addition, the same change applies to 403(b) and other employee-sponsored retirement accounts.

 Americans nearing retirement will benefit from a larger tax incentive.
 For the first time, the “catch-up” contribution limit for those aged 60 to 63 will increase.
 It will rise from $7,500 to $11,250.